hlfshell/CanThey/README.md

 onRouteCall is a function fired off whenever the middleware is called to determine:
 * the ACL string requirements for the route _ (Required) _
 * the user's JSON permissions (Not required if you're using the request object as the other middleware).

-The benefit is that you can use it as more streamlined middleware and it does not have to be the last middleware used.

 ```js
 var Cte = require('canthey').Express;